jroberayalas/JR-Website/content/publication/2012-optimal-power-allocation.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *IEEE International Conference on Wireless Communications in Unusual and Confined Areas*" publication_short = "In *ICWCUCA*"
+publication = "In *IEEE International Conference on Communications*" publication_short = "In *IEEE ICC*"

 # Abstract and optional shortened version.
-abstract = "The optimal transmit power of a wireless sensor network with one transmitter and multiple receivers in a cognitive radio environment while satisfying independent peak, independent average, sum of peak and sum of average transmission rate constraints is derived.
-A suboptimal scheme is proposed to overcome the frequency of outages for the independent peak transmission rate constraint.
-In all cases, numerical results are provided for Rayleigh fading channels." abstract_short = ""
+abstract = "The optimal transmit power of a sensor node while satisfying different rate constraints is derived.
+First, an optimization problem with an instantaneous transmission rate constraint is addressed.
+Next, the optimal power is analyzed, but now with an average transmission rate constraint.
+The optimal solution for a class of fading channels, in terms of system parameters, is presented and a suboptimal solution is also proposed for an easier, yet efficient, implementation.
+Insightful asymptotical analysis for both schemes, considering a Rayleigh fading channel, are shown.
+Finally, the optimal power allocation for a sensor node in a cognitive radio environment is analyzed where an optimum solution for a class of fading channels is again derived.
+In all cases, numerical results are provided for either Rayleigh or Nakagami-m fading channels." abstract_short = ""

 # Featured image thumbnail (optional)